St.George Credit Card Complimentary Travel Insurance

 - Travel booking.
 You must charge at least $500 of your prepaid travel expenses to your eligible St.George credit card and you must hold a return ticket to Australia.

-QBE provide cover for trips of up to six months for St.George Amplify Signature and Vertigo Platinum customers, while Amplify Platinum cardholders are eligible for cover on trips of up to three months in length only.
+Allianz provide cover for trips of up to six months for St.George Amplify Signature customers, while Amplify Platinum cardholders are eligible for cover on trips of up to three months in length only.
 There is no automatic cover for pre-existing medical conditions, but you can apply for additional cover before you leave.
 Just be aware that extra fees may also be applied.

 How do I know if I’m covered and what I’m covered for?